Philipp-Perepelitsky/SQL_challenges/README.md

 # SQL_challenges
-Solutions to SQL challenges from the hackerrank.com
+Solutions to SQL challenges from www.hackerrank.com